tpm/paperboy_distributor/README.md

 Paperboy aggregates stories from chartbeat's `snapshots` endpoint over a given time period and scrapes the URLs for META tags containing images and blurbs to create ready-made or templateable emails.

 Paperboy_distributor is a frontend for Paperboy.
-It uses JavaScript to generate a range of time periods over the past several days to get newsletters from.
-This is essentially the app we now use at TPM to generate our [DayBreaker  emails](http://dl.dropbox.com/u/715596/Picture%20799.png).
+It uses JavaScript to generate a range of time period options over the past several days to pull stories from.
+It then provides a preview, and a textarea of code for editors to use to produce a daily email.
+This is essentially the app we now use at TPM for our [DayBreaker  emails](http://dl.dropbox.com/u/715596/Picture%20799.png).

 ## Install and use